-Long lead-time equipment costs for the three-month period ended June, 2019 are lower than the corresponding 2018 period as a result of the sale of one of the ball mills in 2018 and the reorganization of substantially all of the remaining equipment to one storage location in Belgium.
+LLTE costs for the three-month period ended September, 2019 are lower than the corresponding 2018 period as a result of the sale of one of the ball mills in 2018 and the relocation of substantially all of the remaining equipment to one storage location in Belgium.

-Legal expenses include ongoing corporate legal advice within the Group, in particular with regard to matters such as the VAT Assessment, the ANAF investigations and the extension of the License.
+Legal expenses include ongoing corporate legal advice within the Group, in particular with regard to matters such as the VAT Assessment and the ANAF investigations.